Girls Inc. of the Pacific Northwest

 Context Notes

 In the Eureka! program, 90%+ of our 11th-12th grade youth plan on attending post-secondary education.
-Program enrollment levels dropped during the pandemic, and are growing again in 2022-2023.

 Number of youth who volunteer/participate in community service